jaantollander/NumericalPython/README.rst

    conda env create python3.x -n name3x -f environment.yml

+Alternative to normal CPython one can also use the `Intel distribution for Python <https://software.intel.com/en-us/articles/using-intel-distribution-for-python-with-anaconda>`_.

 Tests
 -----
 Test are implemented using pytest with hypothesis.
 Test can be run from the commandline using